 Community Art Projects

-Over the last 30 years I have experienced and delivered a large variety of projects that demand an understanding of all materials and disciplines whether audio or visual .
+Over the last 30 years I have delivered a large variety of projects that demand an understanding of all materials and art disciplines.

 - Westport Arts Festival Parade Sept 2016.